-Cassette started dripping after routine cleaning: drain trap dried out
+Cassette dripping after cleaning: debris in the drain line

 The cassette began dripping from the panel edge the day after routine cleaning.
 Cooling was still strong, which pointed away from the worst-case faults.
 The dripping returned every afternoon, always at the same time.